Wikia/guidelines/APIDesign/README.md

 ### Representations and Media Types

-Use JSON and for representations.
+Use JSON for state representations.
 Use [`application/hal+json`](http://stateless.co/hal_specification.html) for the media type.